colmap/colmap/doc/tutorial.rst

 algorithm.

+.. _interface:

 Graphical and Command-line Interface
 ------------------------------------

-Most of COLMAP's features are accessible from the graphical and the command-line interface.
+Most of COLMAP's features are accessible from both the graphical and the command-line interface.
 All binaries accept a ``./bin -h`` (help) argument to list the available options.
-You can provide the options directly as command-line arguments or you can provide a `.ini` project configuration file containing the options as the ``./bin --project_path`` argument.
-To start the GUI application, please execute `src/exe/colmap`.
+You can provide the options directly as command-line arguments or you can provide a `.ini` project configuration file containing the options as the ``./bin --project_path path/to/project.ini`` argument.
+To start the GUI application, please execute ``./src/exe/colmap`` or directly specify a project configuration as ``./src/exe/colmap --project_path path/to/project.ini`` to avoid tedious selection in the GUI.

 .. rubric:: Footnotes